 Inventory Management is important in any type of business but is unfortunately not in focus in most companies.
-However in regulatory companies the tools and strategies of introducing and maintaining inventories are stricter.
-The level of expected documentation is higher and the sequence of events getting there, are important.
+However, in regulatory companies, the tools and strategies of introducing and maintaining inventories are stricter.
+The level of expected documentation is higher and the sequence of events getting there is important.

 It is preferred that all the company’s inventory is listed.
 Listing all the regulated inventories is a must.

 The Inventory must be categorized, and an assessment must be carried out to determine the (compliance area) Classification.

 Companies in regulated industries should always ensure that their computerized systems are compliant and fit-for-intended-use.
 The systems must be prioritized based on the risk to ‘GxP’ and ‘business criticality’.